 Haemochromatosis is an inherited condition in which the body absorbs too much iron from food, leading to a build-up of iron.
+Iron overload can cause damage to various organs in the body, but early detection and treatment of haemochromatosis can prevent complications.

 - extreme tiredness;